Dr Debby Banham

 Anglo-Saxon social, cultural and intellectual history, especially medicine, diet and farming, with a sideline in monastic sign language

-Dr Banham is currently editing Bald's Leechbook and Leechbook III with Dr Christine Voth of the University of Göttingen for the Dumbarton Oaks Medieval Library.
+Dr Banham is currently editing Bald's Leechbook, the oldest medical collection in the English language, and its ocmapnion text Leechbook III with Dr Christine Voth for the Dumbarton Oaks Medieval Library.
 She is also collaborating on the Early English Bread research project with Professor Martha Bayless of the University of Oregon.
 The project is funded by a grant from the American Council of Learned Societies, and based in Cambridge.
 The project blog can be found at https://earlybread.wordpress.com/

 Selected Publications